danewest/Database-MGMT-SYS-Project/README.txt

         a.
 "Generate Representative Report" section of the final report
         b.
 "Generate Representative Report" function implementation and documentation
     v.
 Dane West:
         a.
+GitHub repository
+        b.
 "Generate Customer Report" section of the final report
-        b.
+        c.
 "Generate Customer Report" function implementation and documentation